Canon 1D Mark II vs T7

 It is notable that the T7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II does not offer wifi capability.
+In contrast, the 1D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Canon T7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.